staxrip/staxrip/md/test-build.md

 #### New Features

+- added new QSVEncC switches
+- added support to use network drive as temp folder

 #### Fixed Bugs

 - fixed the check for enough free space on the disk of the target file, instead of three times the source file one time is now enough
 - fixed crash StaxRip checking for enough free space in file batch mode and if target directory is network share
+- fixed Umlaute don't work on Windows 7

 #### Tweaks